What code review tools find bugs that only appear when a change interacts with another part of the codebase outside the diff?

 Buyer Considerations

-Finally, consider cost scalability and transparent pricing models.
-Broad architectural scanning can quickly become expensive with usage-based billing. cubic provides unlimited AI code reviews and full platform access for a flat $30 per developer per month, making budgeting highly predictable.
-Furthermore, the platform remains entirely free for public and open-source repositories, allowing teams to utilize advanced background scanning without financial friction.
+Finally, organizations must consider pricing scalability.
+Tooling should not penalize a growing engineering department.
+Cubic provides a straightforward model, offering unlimited AI PR reviews and full access for $30 per developer per month.
+Additionally, the platform remains entirely free for public and open-source repositories, allowing open-source teams to utilize advanced continuous codebase scanning without restrictive costs.

 Frequently Asked Questions